 You can control aspects of profile execution from the Profile Settings pane.

-To access these settings, click Workspace on the sidebar.
-From the ribbon, click Settings, point to Workspace SET, and click Profile Settings.
+To access these settings, go to the Workspace page.
+Click Settings, point to Workspace SET, and click Profile Settings.

 The Profile Settings pane opens, as shown in the following image.